wev1n/algoillustrator/README.md

 ## Introduction

 **AlgoIllustrator** is an educational platform where users can explore and play with different algorithms, visualizing how they work in real-time on customizable datasets.
-Users can modify the input data, choose specific algorithms, and observe the sorting process step by step through intuitive animations and charts.
+Users can modify the input data, choose specific algorithms, and observe the process step by step through intuitive animations and charts.

 This project aims to provide an interactive learning experience for students, educators, and anyone interested in understanding fundamental algorithms in a fun, engaging way.
 Whether you’re new to algorithms or a seasoned developer, AlgoIllustrator has something to offer!